mikefili/401-DSA/Sorts/InsertionSort/README.md

 ## Approach & Efficiency
 - Time: O(n) since we have to iterate through all n indexes in the given array
-- Space: O(1) since we aren't creating anything, just modifying an existing array
+- Space: O(n^2) since we utilize a nested loop during sort